KDE/documentation-docs-krita-org/general_concepts/file_formats/file_jxl.rst

 Conversion Settings
 ~~~~~~~~~~~~~~~~~~~

+Color profile
+    (Lossless) Use CICP instead of ICC if possible
+        If enabled, Krita will attempt to convert document ICC profile into equivalent CICP profile to save more space when exporting lossless JPEG XL.
+If there's no equivalent CICP profile, ICC will still be saved instead.
+This is particularly useful for web delivery.

+    .. versionadded:: 5.3
+HDR conversion
     This option is only enabled when the image is in a floating point color space, and the options are exactly the same as the conversion settings for :ref:`file_heif`.

 .. versionadded:: 5.2